 TEDAGUA (Técnicas de Desalinización de Aguas, S.A.), was established in 1983 in Las Palmas, Gran Canaria.
 In its beginnings it performed its business activities within the Canary Islands and the southeast of the peninsula, with sporadic incursions abroad.

-Acquired by Grupo ACS in 2001, it was integrated into Grupo Cobra, and seen as a benchmark of design, manufacturing, operation, maintenance and engineering for desalination plants, purification systems for drinking and industrial waters, and urban and industrial wastewater treatment and reuse equipment.
+Integrated into the Grupo Cobra, it was seen as a benchmark of design, manufacturing, operation, maintenance and engineering for desalination plants, purification systems for drinking and industrial waters, and urban and industrial wastewater treatment and reuse equipment.